A Determination of the Top Mass from a Global PDF Analysis: Results

 \paragraph{aN$^{3}$LO corrections} The left panel of Fig.~\ref{fig:obs-comparison-n3lo-qed} shows the impact of a${\rm N}^3{\rm LO}$ QCD evolution effects in the $(\alpha_s, m_t)$ plane.
 The corresponding numerical bounds on $m_t$ are collected in Table \ref{tab:mt_bounds_overview}.
 Comparing these against the NNLO results in that same table, we observe how a${\rm N}^3{\rm LO}$ perturbative corrections push the top mass down for nearly all observables, with $m_t$ moving down by around $0.3$ GeV in the case of $m_{t\bar{t}}$, while rapidity based extractions push $m_t$ down almost by 1 GeV.
 This effect we have narrowed down to a decreased gluon luminosity at a${\rm N}^3{\rm LO}$ around the $t\bar{t}$ threshold, which the fit compensates by preferring a higher partonic cross-section, which in turn is realised at lower values of the top mass.
 We do not observe any significant shift in $\alpha_s$, which confirms that our MHOUs at NNLO QCD correctly account for higher order effects.
 This was previously also observed in Ref.~\cite{Ball:2025xgq}.
 Regarding the fit quality, from Table \ref{tab:chi2-no-toponium} we can conclude that the $\chi^2$ to the top datasets is little changed on going from NNLO to ${\rm aN}^3{\rm LO}$ QCD, as we would expect given that in both cases the top cross-section is evaluated at NNLO with an estimate for MHOUs.

 Beyond NNLO QCD, one may also ask about the impact of soft gluon resummation effects on our $m_t$ determination.
 In the case of the CMS dilepton measurement at 13 TeV from Ref.~\cite{CMS:2018adi}, NNLL$^\prime$ corrections have been computed in Ref.~\cite{Czakon:2019txp}, and we have verified explicitly that these lead to no noticeable change in our $m_t$ determination, confirming that our MHOUs already capture these higher order effects.
 We therefore do not consider any soft gluon resummation effects in this work.
 However, if NNLL$^\prime$ corrections become available for the other datasets, it could be interesting to revisit their (combined) impact.
+We note that threshold effects may become more important if experimental resolution around threshold improves in the future.

 It would also be interesting in the future to attempt to construct an approximation to the ${\rm N}^3{\rm LO}$ differential top cross-sections by combining the results from soft gluon resummation with those from high energy resummation~\cite{Collins:1991ty,Ball:2001pq,Silvetti:2022hyc}, along the lines of the ${\rm aN}^3{\rm LO}$ result already obtained for the total cross-section~\cite{Muselli:2015kba}.
 Such an approximation might potentially increase the precision and accuracy of our top mass determination.